 - Once you pipe them, whack the baking sheet on the counter a couple of times to get rid of any air bubbles.
 You need to let them sit for at least 15 minutes or up to an hour (depending on where you live) so they can form a skin on top.
 You know they're done drying when you touch them and they don't stick.
 Half an hour usually works for me.

 - I don't recommend making macarons on rainy and humid days.
 The meringue won't dry, they'll probably crack.. ugh, have I told you yet how temperamental they are?

-- There is a pretty good chance that you won’t succeed in making these little guys the first time, maybe not even the second time – let that not discourage you!
-They are finicky and you really need to practice it so that you know exactly how the batter is supposed to look like, how long you need to bake them and how high (low) temperature needs to be.
-If you’re anything like me, you’ll probably cry and have a breakdown – BUT – they are totally worth it (although it might not seem like that at the time lol ).
-And even if you don’t get them perfect, they will still be delicious – trust me! 😉
+- There is a pretty good chance that you won't succeed in making these little guys the first time.
+Maybe not even the second time - let that not discourage you!
+They are finicky and you really need to practice it!
+That way you'll know exactly how the batter is supposed to look like, how long you need to bake them and how high (low) temperature needs to be.
+If you're anything like me, you'll probably cry and have a breakdown.
+But - they are totally worth it (although it might not seem like that at the time lol ).
+And even if you don't get them perfect, they will still be delicious - trust me! 😉

 That is all I can think of at this moment, hope I didn't miss any of the important stuff and I really hope it helps you!
 If you have any further questions or insecurities don't hesitate to ask, I will gladly help you!